Do You Still Need to Hide Tattoos and Piercings for Interviews?

 ‘Well, you’re never going to get a job with that metal in your face!’ said my father when I came home with a nose piercing at the age of 19.
 But was he right?

-Ten years ago this definitely seemed to be the case with keen job seekers desperately removing piercings and covering up tattoos prior to an important interview.
-But today, in the world of work in 2017, is this still the case?
+Ten years ago this definitely seemed to be the case, with keen job seekers desperately removing piercings and covering up tattoos prior to an important interview.
+But today, in the world of work in 2020, is this still the case?
 Surely we understand that judging potential candidates based on their appearance before their skills and attributes is the most primary example of ‘judging a book by it’s cover.’
-In an age in which acceptance is key, why are we still suggesting that having a piercing/tattoo ‘gives the wrong impression?’
-This is surely the exact kind of rhetoric we need to avoid in 2017.
+In an age in which acceptance is key, why are we still suggesting that having a piercing or tattoo 'gives the wrong impression'?
+This is surely the exact kind of rhetoric we need to avoid in 2020.
 In a climate that supposedly praises individuality and self-expression, why does there still seem to be a taboo surrounding tattoos and piercings in the workplace?

 Deceiving as this heading may be… there aren’t any.
 Not definitively anyway.
 The frustrating thing about all those questions is that it’s hard to provide a definite answer to any of them.
 Policies on tattoos and piercings vary between companies, industries and individual workplaces so it can be hard to know whether or not your potential new employers will approve.
 According to the website ‘Support Tattoos and Piercings in the Workplace,’ 29% of people in the UK currently have a tattoo.
 This means that 29% of potential job seekers are facing the dilemma of whether or not to cover up before an interview.
 Although one can hope that mindsets have broadened and adapted enough to understand that one’s appearance is not reflective of their abilities, it appears that these perceptions are hard to shake.